Prospective Canadian Students

 Crookston, MN 56716

 University of Minnesota policy requires all international students, scholars and their dependents to have health insurance while in the United States.
 Healthcare delivery in the United States is regrettably complex and expensive.
 The University-sponsored Student Health Benefit Plan (SHBP) provides coverage for students.
-Students from Manitoba are eligible for an insurance scholarship that covers the cost of insurance.
+Canadian students from Manitoba will receive an insurance waiver on their student account to cover the cost of the health plan.
 International students will be automatically enrolled in the Student Health Benefit Plan (SHBP).